New Jersey’s New Surrogacy Law Makes Gestational Carrier Agreements Enforceable

 The intended parents must also undergo a psychological evaluation and be represented by their own attorney.
 The agreement must be in writing to be valid.
 Any financial arrangements must be explicitly set out in the agreement, and the carrier has the right to reasonable medical care paid by the intended parents.
 The intended parent can be a single person or a couple (same sex or opposite-sex), but if a married couple, the spouse must be party to the agreement and undergo the same medical evaluations.

 The Act sets out expedited court procedures for pre-birth establishment of parentage.
 Valid agreements are proof of a parent-child relationship for family law purposes, including child support obligations.
 The court records can be sealed, but they will be available to the child upon his/her request upon reaching age 18.

-If you are considering gestational surrogacy in New Jersey and have questions about your options, call the compassionate and skilled New Jersey family law attorneys at the Englewood offices of Herbert & Weiss for a free consultation at 201-440-6300.
+If you are considering gestational surrogacy in New Jersey and have questions about your options, call the compassionate and skilled New Jersey family law attorneys at the Englewood offices of Herbert & Weiss for a consultation at 201-440-6300.